UKAEA-Edge-Code/EdgeCodeRequirements/dealII/readme.md

 ### Anisotropic Diffusion ([aniso_diff.cc](examples/anisotropic_diffusion/aniso_diff.cc))

 More or less works, but the solutions are quite poor, particularly for the a=2, m=10 case.
-Quite a lot of effort way required even to get to this stage...
+Quite a lot of effort was required, even to get to this stage...
-It might be possible to get beeter results with the PETSc solvers but that would appear to require quite a bit of code to be rewritten.
+It might be possible to get better results with the PETSc solvers but doing so would appear to require a rewrite to accommodate different storage classes.

 <img src="examples/anisotropic_diffusion/output/aniso_diffa0_m0_4bcs_256x256.png" width="350" style="margin-right: 1.5rem">
 <img src="examples/anisotropic_diffusion/output/aniso_diffa2_m1_4bcs_256x256.png" width="350" style="margin-right: 1.5rem">